11 Jun Getting Started with Telecommunications Compliance

 For many first-time telecommunications resellers, compliance can seem like a daunting task.
 You know you need to be properly registered with the state and federal commissions and the proper taxing authorities.
 You know it’ll help reduce your fees but where does someone even start?

-1. Obtain Carrier Registration from the Secretary of Your State
+1. Firstly, Obtain Carrier Registration from the Secretary of Your State

 2. Secure a Sales Tax Resellers Certificate from Your State’s Department of Revenue.

 In almost all cases, there is some form of tax or fee that you’ll be required to pay your state on the transactions you provide.
-This certificate will assure potential vendors you approach that you’re legitimate, as vendors are often the ones who are required to pay unpaid sales tax if their resellers are fraudulent.
+This certificate will assure potential vendors you approach that you’re legitimate, due to the fact that vendors are often the ones who are required to pay unpaid sales tax if their resellers are fraudulent.

 To find your state’s rules of resale certificates, click here.

 3. Apply for a Carrier Federal Registry Number and 499 Filer ID.

 Once you’ve gotten the necessary registration and certification, you must register with the Federal Communications Commission (FCC).
 They will provide you with a Federal Registration Number (FRN) and the corresponding FCC 499 Filer ID (or FID).
 This can be done using their online portal CORES.
 This portal also provides you with tools to manage your FRN, including viewing financial information.
 Once you’ve registered, your FRN will be available to you immediately.
 The entire application process should take you approximately 3-4 hours to complete and requires a one-time fee of $200.

 Please note that this registration and adherence to the FCC requirement will get rid of a charge for fees associated with Federal Universal Service Fund and other telecommunications requirements.

 IMPORTANT: Any carrier that allows end-users to make international calls must fill an additional application called FCC 214.
 To learn more about when and how to submit that form, click here.